pierrot-lc/website/supply/posts/2024-09-02_tuto-gnn/tuto-gnn.md

 values (segments) defined by the indices.

-**Take care of default values!** If a node index is not present in `segment_ids`, it will be filled with some default value that depends on the `jax.ops` used.
+**Take care of default values!** If a node index is not present in `segment_ids`, it will be filled with some default value that depends on the aggregation used.
 For example, `jax.ops.segment_max` will fill missing values with `-inf`, this is probably not what you want!

 Here's a general aggregation implementation that covers everything: